 Cheek lines do not only assume one ‘U’ shape as the beard neckline does.
 Instead, depending on preferences and the shape of your face, you may have it curved, diagonally straight, or boxed.

-If you have a squared or angular face, then go for the curved cheek line and if you have a rounder face, opt for angular lines.
+If you have a squared or angular face, go for the curved cheek line; opt for angular lines if you have a rounder face.
 That contrast creates an appealing facade.

 Make Sure To Achieve Symmetry

 Yet again, you need both sides of your face to look great, and ensuring symmetry is the trick.
-To do this, ensure that you keep checking if the lines are on the same level.
+To do this, check if the lines are on the same level.
 Do this using a close-up mirror.

 Step 5: Fade Your Beard